10 Must-See Attractions in Los Angeles for Movie Lovers

-One great way to see filming locations around LA is to book a guided tour or take a self-guided tour in a car.
-Neighborhoods like Hollywood and Century City offer quick glimpses of filming locations (from “Pretty Woman”and “Die Hard,” respectively).
-Even Los Feliz, a mostly residential area that feels a bit suburban, is home to a famous filming location in the form of John Marshall High School, which you’ll recognize from movies like “Grease”and “A Nightmare on Elm Street.”
-Doing some research to map out the locations that matter most to you will make it easiest to build a full day around your sightseeing tour without spending the entire day in the car.
+Doing some research to map out the locations that matter most to you will make it easier to build an entire day around your sightseeing tour without having to spend the whole day in traffic.
 Some parts of town are more worth visiting for a coffee or meal than others, so try to schedule your tour around important breaks.
-You don’t want to burn out.

 Hollywood Studio Tours

-Other famous studios don’t offer tours, but very dedicated movie tourists may want to stop for a picture outside the gates.
-The Jim Henson Company lot, which was once known as the Charlie Chaplin Studios after its famous founder, has a beautiful outside gate that features a statue of Kermit doffing his hat to visitors.
+Other famous studios don’t offer tours, but very dedicated tourists may want to stop for a picture outside the gates.
+The Jim Henson Company lot, which was once known as the Charlie Chaplin Studios after its famous founder, has a beautiful outside gate that features a statue of Kermit the Frog doffing his hat to visitors.

-Where to Stay to See the Sights
+Where to Stay in LA

-West Hollywood, also known as WeHo, is a great choice thanks to its prominent location and fun atmosphere.
+West Hollywood, also known as WeHo, is an excellent choice for to its prominent location and fun atmosphere.
 The Hollywood neighborhood may also offer some fun vacation rental opportunities, though parts of this area can be a bit sketchy.
-Both WeHo and Hollywood offer easy access to city sights like the Hollywood and Highland center, but if you want to get out to see more of LA, you’ll probably want to rent a car.
+Both WeHo and Hollywood provide easy access to sights, but if you want to get out to see more of LA, you’ll probably want to rent a car.

-You can also immerse yourself in old Hollywood glamour by renting a historic vacation mansion in Beverly Hills or the Hollywood Hills.
-These locations are both farther out and are best accessible with a car.
-Visitors who want a quieter place to stay and those who potentially want to be temporary neighbors with actual celebrities might want to take advantage of this option.
-No matter where you end up staying, your Los Angeles vacation home will offer plenty of access to the film history places you want to see.
-Just make sure to plan carefully before you book so that you know whether the houses you’re considering are close enough to what you want to see.
-Even with a car, you don’t want to put yourself too far away from the must-do things on your list.
-LA traffic is notorious, even when it’s not rush hour, so don’t put yourself in a position where you end up spending most of your vacation in the car.
+You can also immerse yourself in old Hollywood glamour by renting a historic mansion in Beverly Hills or the Hollywood Hills.
+These locations are both farther out and are best accessible by car.
+Visitors who want a quieter place to stay and those who potentially want to be temporary neighbors with actual celebrities might want to take advantage of these options.